You finally made it, you built your very own Shopify store from scratch.

 Why the sudden change of heart?

-Because people associate excellent shopping experience with a personalized approach.
+Because people associate an excellent shopping experience with a personalized approach.

 ThreeDropsOfLife.com, a store selling health products, is living proof of how much customization actually matters.
 The company managed to increase its sales by 75% by showcasing personalized product offers to the most loyal customers in an online campaign.